manfredsteyer/ngx-build-plus/readme.md

 - 📄 Alternative: Extend the default behavior by providing a custom function
 - 📦 Optional: Build a single bundle (e. g. for Angular Elements)
 - ☑️ Inherits from the default builder, hence you have the same options
+- ☑️ Provides schematics for some advanced use cases like webpack externals
 - 🍰 Simple to use
 - ⏏️ No eject needed